Skip to main content

 Pests and diseases

-There are many chemical pesticides you can use, but if you want a more natural solution, then we recommend capsaicin spray.
+There are many chemical pesticides you can use, but if you want a more natural solution, we recommend capsaicin spray.
 Capsaicin is the chemical in peppers that makes them spicy.
-Spraying it on the leaves of a plant makes it unappealing to pests that might want to take a bite.
+Spraying it on the leaves of a plant makes the foliage unappealing to pests that might want to take a bite.

 Incorporating morning glories into your landscape